balibou/meteorReactIonic/README.md

 ```
 8. Run again meteor for desktop : `meteor --settings settings.json` or iOS `meteor run ios --settings settings.json`

-### Update
+## Update

 * The starter app comes from [here](https://medium.com/@SamCorcos/meteor-react-ionic-mobile-app-part-1-the-basic-template-9355ebf3397f#.o76zpx7ng) thanks to [Sam Corcos](https://github.com/samcorcos).
-* This one is an upgraded version with the support of the official react router package, and susbscriptions/publications.
+* This one is an upgraded version with the support of the official react router package, and susbscriptions/publications and Facebook login only.